 According to the latest research by Hays, Australia will still continue to have a talent shortage in the IT industry in the upcoming years.
 The most in-demand positions here are cloud engineers and architectures, project managers, network engineers, QA specialists.
 Full-stack software engineers together with RPA, React.js and React native specialists are especially demanded in SMEs and large enterprises.
 The massive “talent famine” that grips Australia’s IT industry will not “surrender” by 2024 as well.
 The demand for those workers that need software solutions to successfully fulfill their responsibilities will increase by around 303.000 requiring extra 100.000 tech workers by 2024.

 Waterloo tech corridor or Canada’s version of Silicon Valley became a tech hub back in the 1980s and has only expanded its reputation over the past 35 years.
 This massive expansion of Canada’s tech sector has accordingly brought a big talent shortage in the IT specialists as well.
-PHP developers, software engineers, DevOps engineers, software architects, full-stack developers, UI/UX designers, technical leads make the top lists of Canada’s most demanded IT professionals.
+PHP developers, software engineers, DevOps engineers, software architects, full-stack developers, UI/UX designers, and technical leads make the top lists of Canada’s most demanded IT professionals.
 According to ICTC reports approximately 88.000 tech jobs will be created by 2021 reaching the total employment of the IT sector up to 669.500.
 British Columbia will significantly increase IT vacancies up to 161.000, while Quebec will note aerospace and gaming as its largest industries hiring tech professionals.
 According to the same report, additional 44.400 tech workers will be needed bringing total employment to more than 336.000.
 This also highlights the fact that tech workers are needed and hired not only in the IT industry but throughout the other industries in the country.
-The most outstanding industries include retail and wholesale, manufacturing, healthcare, finance, transportation.
+The most outstanding industries include retail and wholesale, manufacturing, healthcare, finance, and transportation.

 Other giant countries include New Zealand, The Netherlands, The United Kingdom, Israel, GCC countries.